 When a white wine or champagne stain happens, use a clean white cloth or paper towel to blot away as much moisture as possible.
 If you don't have a cloth available, use a slice of white bread to soak up the wine.
 For washable fabrics, the stain should then be sponged with a cloth dipped in cool, plain water to dilute the stain.

-As soon as possible, wash the garment or linens using a good laundry detergent (Wisk, Tide or Persil are highly rated brand names) using the hottest water recommended for the fabric on the care label.
+As soon as possible, wash the garment or linens using a good laundry detergent (Tide or Persil are highly rated brand names that contain enough enzymes to remove stains) using the hottest water recommended for the fabric on the care label.
 Never use natural soap in a bar or soap flakes because the soap can make tannin stains more difficult to remove.

 Remove Stains From "Dry Clean Only" Clothes